smolenski/Jopama/README.md

 ## Performance

 The main purpose of performance testing was to verify **Jopama** scalability.
-We tested particular workloads on different **Jopama** sizes - 3, 6, 12, 24 and 48 servers.
+Particular workloads were tested on different **Jopama** system sizes - 3, 6, 12, 24 and 48 servers.

 Tested workloads differ in following aspects:

 - Number of components in the system - 16, 4096 and 131072 were tested.
-When number of components is small then there will many conflicting transactions.
+When number of components is small then there will be many conflicting transactions.
 - Size of single transaction (number of components used in single transaction) - 2 and 16 were tested.
 Bigger transaction is processed longer then small transaction.

 Single transaction operates on particular components (key-value entries).
 Single transaction performs some random permutation on values of these entries - values exchanges between keys.
-Before test we create entries in such a way that values are unique.
+Before test entries are created in **Jopama** in such a way that values are unique.
-After test we verify that transactions were processed correctly - by checking that each value is present exactly once.
+After test there is verification that transactions were processed correctly - by checking that each value is present exactly once.

 #### TransactionSize: 2 NumComponents: 131072